carpentries-lab/good-enough-practices/paper.md

 The learning objectives span several episodes:

 - Introduction: How can we use computers more effectively in a scientific project?
 - Data Management: What is data management?
-How should I backup my data?
+How should I back up my data?
 How should I share my data?
 - Code and Software: What is research code and software?
 What can you do to make code usable and reusable?
 - Collaboration: What do collaborators need to know to contribute to my project?
 How can documentation make my project more efficient?
 - Project Organization	How should I name my files?
 How does folder organization help me?